Erik-Da-coder/Moon-lightMC-server-files/README.md

 Original Server Fork: EcoliEater87
 <br>
 ## Setup Guide
-Welcome to the EaglercraftX server project!
-Here is how you can setup your very own eaglercraft server:
+How to run this server:
 <br>
 <br>
 First, go to the top of the repo and click on code > codespaces > create codespace